 List · 14 minute read

-Best lead capture tools for small business websites in 2026
+Best website lead capture tools for small businesses

 Ten tools compared honestly: forms, callbacks, chat, and the one feature most of them miss.